jvioladevelops/Neuroevolution-Gameroom/README.md

 # Neuroevolution Gameroom

 Welcome to the NeuroEvolution Gameroom!
 I built this project because of my interest in learning algorithms and artificial neural networks.
-I hope that you enjoy the Visualizer.
+I hope that you enjoy the Gameroom.
 A live version can be found here: <https://jvioladevelops.github.io/Neuroevolution-Gameroom/>

 <img src="https://github.com/jvioladevelops/Neuroevolution-Visualizer/blob/master/public/images/Neuroevolution.gif" width="900" height="400">